radishmouse/react-pit-master/README.md

 # PitMaster

-This is an example React app built for JazzCon 2017
+This is an example React app built for JazzCon 2017.

+It inaccurately simulates cooking food while showing the current temperature, temperature history, and oven temperature.

 ## Installation